A flipbook “Creative 3D Anarky: A Touching Story”

-We certainly had fun making this set of mini videos which are being put out on Anarkik3DDesign’s Instagram.
+We certainly had fun making this lovely stuff – a set of mini videos which we have put out on Anarkik3DDesign’s Instagram.
 These are to intrigue and here is what each one is about.

-‘Fat & Thin’: This video shows easy it is in Anarkik3DDesign to change the proportions of the donut/torus dynamically on the fly just by holding down a key on the keyboard while pushing in the Falcon device handle for ‘thinner’ and pulling out for ‘fatter’.
+‘Fat & Thin’ video shows how easy it is in Anarkik3DDesign to change the proportions of the donut/torus dynamically on the fly just by holding down a key on the keyboard while pushing in the Falcon device handle for ‘thinner’ and pulling out for ‘fatter’.
 Click here for ‘Fat & Thin’

 ‘Sliced’: The donut is arbitrarily sliced up and each section coloured differently!
 So easy to do, so much fun.
 Here is the link to ‘Sliced’

 ‘Sliced & Twisted’: By not grouping the parts of the coloured sliced donut and then ‘rotating’ it all, its kind of riotously disorderly!
 Serendipity?
+Definitely lovely stuff!
 Here is the link to ‘Sliced & Twisted’

 ‘Sliced to Bits’: By again not grouping the parts of the colourful sliced donut and then ‘scaling’ it all, both uniformly and non-uniformly it breaks up and dances!
 Here is the link to ‘Sliced to Bits‘